This is the 3rd bedroom makeover I’ve tackled in our home in France since we left London and moved back to France.

 Do you remember this garage converted into a Summer house!?
 What a visual treat it was!!

-If you love plywood, click on this link to read all the articles I wrote about interiors with plywood.
+If you love plywood, click here to read all the articles I wrote about interiors featuring plywood in some way or another.
 I also have a board on Pinterest here that you can follow.

 For our guest bedroom, my inspiration was the bedroom Photographer Anna Malmberg designed for her son Sonny.